aaryanporwal/Spam-Bot/README.md

 # Spam-Bot
 A spam bot which can bombard with messages anywhere 😈 .
 Use with caution.
+(It prints out all dialogues of beemovie, but you can change that to any file in the script)

 ## Working:
 ![](workingOfBot.gif)

 ## Steps:
 1. First run the following command to install pyautogui library dependency: